 Russ Warner will argue that the polygraph hasn't evolved in 80 years and never worked well in the first place.
 His alternative?
 A lie detector that uses a big data analysis of eye movement.

 We think AI will be a big part of the solution when it comes to malware.
-Vincent Weafer of Intel Security asks, “What about when the black hats discover machine learning?”
+Vincent Weafer of McAfee asks, "What about when the black hats discover machine learning?"

 According to Arvind Narayanan, you’re not nearly as anonymous as you would like to be.
 Netflix, for example, went to great lengths to anonymize the Netflix Prize 500,000-subscriber dataset, yet Narayanan and a fellow researcher has shown that an adversary who knows only a little bit about an individual subscriber can easily identify this subscriber’s record in the dataset.

 Suzanne Barber is the Director of the Center for Identity at The University of Texas at Austin, which has developed an ID360 Scorecard that helps organizations assess the maturity and risks of their identity management and ability to combat fraud.